 After a weekend spent walking back and forth across the 75 acre Henry Maier Festival Park where Irish Fest is held annually, I can attest to that fact.

-The title of largest doesn't just speak to the size of the grounds, but also to the sheer amount of music and activities you will find at Irish Fest.
+The title of largest celebration of Irish music and culture doesn't just speak to the size of the grounds, but also to the sheer amount of music and activities you will find at Irish Fest.
 If you're not prepared – and even if you are – it can be overwhelming.

 Choosing Music at Milwaukee Irish Fest